Officials identify victim found buried in backyard of Oklahoma City home

 Documents also say they received a phone call about a body in the house, which had been moved and buried in the backyard.

-News 4 was able to see into the backyard and noted several large holes in the yard.
+News 4 was able to see into the backyard and noted several large holes and tires in the yard.

 The victim has been identified as 31-year-old Jacalyn Elizabeth Russell.